Home · Blog · Economics & Policy · · Updated Nov 21, 2025 · 6 min read

 Is Bokolo Cash safe?

-Yes.
-It uses central-bank-grade security, end-to-end encryption, and full regulatory oversight.
+It uses central-bank-grade security, encryption, BFT consensus, and full CBSI oversight within the PoC.

 How does Bokolo Cash relate to SORA?